MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/get-details-for-a-windows-7-or-windows-8.x-driver-error.md

 ---
 author: mcleanbyron
 ms.assetid: 2FBA0B73-17C6-4F25-A79D-63F2F262491A
-description: Use this method in the Windows Store analytics API to get detailed data for a Windows 7 or Windows 8.x driver error.
+description: Use this method in the Microsoft Store analytics API to get detailed data for a Windows 7 or Windows 8.x driver error.
 This method is intended only for IHVs.
 title: Get details for a Windows 7 or Windows 8.x driver error ms.author: mcleans ms.date: 03/17/2017
 ms.topic: article
 ms.prod: windows
 ms.technology: uwp
-keywords: windows 10, uwp, Store services, Windows Store analytics API, errors, details
+keywords: windows 10, uwp, Store services, Microsoft Store analytics API, errors, details
 ---

 # Get details for a Windows 7 or Windows 8.x driver error

-Use this method in the Windows Store analytics API to get detailed data for a specific Windows 7/Windows 8.x driver error in JSON format.
+Use this method in the Microsoft Store analytics API to get detailed data for a specific Windows 7/Windows 8.x driver error in JSON format.
 Before you can use this method, you must first use the [get error reporting data for Windows 7 and Windows 8.x drivers](get-error-reporting-data-for-windows-7-and-windows-8.x-drivers.md) method to retrieve the ID of the error for which you want to get detailed info.

 > [!NOTE]
 > This method can only be used by developer accounts that belong to the [Windows Hardware Dev Center program](https://msdn.microsoft.com/windows/hardware/drivers/dashboard/get-started-with-the-hardware-dashboard).